Important Legal Disclaimer

 - Creates conflict of interest (higher price = higher fee)

-- Harder to compare buyers agent cost between services
+- Harder to compare between services

 Tiered Fee Structure